 Standardization in terms used in seating and mobility matters just as much as those used in medical language.
 There is a material difference between a pelvic positioning belt and a pelvic belt for transportation, so it is important that standards exist.
 The standards provide definitions of terms so that all who are involved in seating and mobility are speaking a common language - the language of assistive technology.
 This allows us to ask for one thing and be certain that whomever we are speaking with will understand our communication and we will receive what we have requested.

-A group in the United States, led by Kelly Waugh, a physiotherapist, worked together to draw upon several recognized industry resources to develop a comprehensive Glossary of Wheelchair Terms and Definitions.
-Over 500 terms are listed in various categories, including wheelchairs and their components; seating; and seated posture.
+A group in the United States, led by Kelly Waugh, PT, MAPT, ATP worked together to draw upon several recognized industry resources to develop a comprehensive Glossary of Wheelchair Terms and Definitions.
+Over 500 terms are listed in various categories, including wheelchairs & their components, seating, and seated posture.
 The final sentence of the preface to this guide sums up the relevance of standardized terms very well.
-It states: "Achieving the goal of a common vocabulary will ultimately help therapists, suppliers and other stakeholders involved in wheelchair prescription improve the quality and efficiency of their service delivery, with improved outcomes for consumers."
+It states:

 It is a win-win-win situation when standardized terms in seating and mobility are used.